Cumberland Housing Revitalization Program (CHRP)

 New Construction – Construction of affordable new homes on the prepared sites will begin with one unit at a time and continue indefinitely for as long as properties are available and the sales market permits.
 Construction design will be compatible with surrounding structures and will complement the neighborhood.

-Sales – Local area real estate agencies will be solicited and an award made to the most advantageous agency that is capable of marketing and selling the homes constructed.
-When the construction of a home reaches 50%, it will be listed with the agency at the total development cost plus 10% for administrative overhead.
-Once the sale is complete and funds deposited, the process will begin anew.
+Sales – Sales will be privately conducted by the Cumberland Housing Group or local area real estate agencies will be solicited and an award made to the most advantageous agency that is capable of marketing and selling the homes constructed.
+When the construction of a home reaches 50%, it will be advertised for sale at the total development cost.
+Once the sale is complete and funds deposited, the process will begin anew at another site.

 Purchase Requirements of Homes

-Once either the homes have been rehabilitated or constructed and are ready for sale, they will be listed with a licensed Real Estate Broker.
-However, all sales must be reviewed and qualified by The Cumberland Housing Group who has ultimate approval on all sales.
-There are a few requirements associated with the purchase consisting of:
+Once either the homes have been rehabilitated or constructed and are ready for sale, there are a few requirements associated with the purchase consisting of:

-- The proposed buyer will need to complete and submit the following documents to The Cumberland Housing Group through their Real Estate Broker.
+- The proposed buyer will need to complete and/or submit the following documents to The Cumberland Housing Group.

 - Fully executed Real Estate Sales Contract